CONTENTS

 acute versus chronic DIC

-- Acute DIC results from an acute trigger of coagulation (e.g., sepsis or trauma).
+- Acute DIC results from an acute coagulation trigger (e.g., sepsis).
 This leads to abrupt and exuberant depletion of coagulation factors, leading to hemostatic imbalances.

 - This chapter is predominantly about acute DIC – which is more immediately relevant to critical care medicine.